Jorge-Assis/crudecompare/README.md

 This project is an assignment for the Data Science Nanodegree course of Udacity.

 - Author: Jorge Assis
-- Data Source: BP, EQUINOR, EXXON, TOTALENERGIES.
+- Data Source credit: BP, EQUINOR, EXXON, TOTALENERGIES.
 - License: MIT License
 - Disclaimer: The used crude oil data sheets are for information purposes only.
 No guaranty is given as to its accuracy or as to any consequences arising from its use.